tramitit/guides/en/poland/passport.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn how Polish citizens can apply for a Polish Passport, including eligibility verification, required documents, application submission, and processing times.
+description: Learn how Polish citizens can apply for a passport.
+Follow the step-by-step procedure, meet eligibility criteria, and gather required documents for processing.
 draft: false
-meta_title: 'How to Obtain a Polish Passport: Application Process & Requirements'
+meta_title: 'How to Apply for a Polish Passport: Procedure and Requirements'
-title: 'How to Obtain a Polish Passport: Application Process & Requirements'
+title: 'How to Apply for a Polish Passport: Procedure and Requirements'
 translationKey: poland-passport
 ---

 ## Description
 ### What is it?